MicrosoftDocs/powerbi-docs/powerbi-docs/create-reports/desktop-automatic-page-refresh.md

 1. **The capacity**.
 The query first hits the Premium capacity, which will fold and evaluate the DAX query generated from the report visualizations into the source queries.
 2. **The DirectQuery data source**.
 The translated queries in the previous step are then run against the source.
 The source would be your SQL Server instances, SAP Hana sources, and so on.

-By using the [Premium Capacity Metrics app](../admin/service-admin-premium-monitor-capacity.md) that's available to admins, you can visualize how much of the capacity is being used by low priority queries.
+By using the [Premium Capacity Metrics app](../admin/service-admin-premium-monitor-capacity.md) that's available to admins, you can visualize how much of the capacity is being used by low-priority queries.

-Low priority queries consist of automatic page refresh queries and model refresh queries.
+Low-priority queries consist of automatic page refresh queries and model refresh queries.
 There's currently no way to distinguish between the load from automatic page refresh and model refresh queries.

-If you notice that your capacity is overloaded with low priority queries, there are a few actions you can take:
+If you notice that your capacity is overloaded with low-priority queries, there are a few actions you can take:

 - Request a larger premium SKU.
 - Ask the report owner to lower the refresh interval.